 – evaluation of limits for parameters such as unwanted (spurious and out-of-band) blocking or intermodulation levels.

 The Monte Carlo method can address virtually all radio-interference scenarios.
 This flexibility is achieved by the way the parameters of the system are defined.
-The input form of each variable parameter (antenna pattern, radiated power, propagation path,…) is its statistical distribution function.
+Several variable parameters (e.g. radiated power, height, location, azimuth and elevation of the transmitter and receiver antenna) can be entered considering theirstatistical distribution function.
 It is therefore possible to model even very complex situations by relatively simple elementary functions.
 A number of diverse systems can be treated, such as:

 – broadcasting (terrestrial and satellite);